-However, when my dermatologist took one look at the sudden outcrop of angry zits on my nose and asked me to get my blood pressure checked, it introduced me to a whole new (actually old) science of face mapping, which is pretty much the key to unlocking the mysteries behind problem skin.
+However, when my dermatologist took one look at the sudden outcrop of angry zits on my nose and asked me to get my blood pressure checked, it introduced me to a whole new (actually old) science of face mapping (also known as acne face map!).

 Put simply, think of your face as a map and blemishes as X’s on that landscape.

-1 & 2: Digestive System
+1 & 2: Digestive system

 4 & 5: Kidneys